 Original seeds were given to me by a southern Appalachian local who has

 been handing them down in her family for generations.
 May originally be

 from the Cherokee.

 The shelled beans are medium-sized, cream and pink.

-This photo is the shelled, dried beans you receive.
+This photo and the next 2 are the shelled, dried beans you receive.

-Organically grown.
+grown.
 Open pollinated (OP).
 Never commercialized.
-No GMO (not Genetically Modified).
+No GMO (not Genetically

 No strings.
 October beans are in the Cranberry bean family.